Ignazio-Emanuele-Picciche/Ignazio-Emanuele-Picciche/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a Data Scientist and Big Data Engineer
+- 🔭 I’m currently working as a Machine Learning and Big Data Engineer
-- 🌱 I’m studying Master's Degree in Intelligent System Engineering at Campus Bio Medico University of Rome

 I am very determined, flexible, optimistic and curious.
 Through my previous experiences I am able to face and resolve problems of various kinds with determination.
 I can work in a team putting others at ease and respecting their spaces for action.
 Also I am able to work in stressful situations, organizing work effectively.I am very determined, flexible, optimistic and curious.
 Through my previous experiences I am able to face and resolve problems of various kinds with determination.
 I can work in a team putting others at ease and respecting their spaces for action.
 Also I am able to work in stressful situations, organizing work effectively.

 <!--
+- 🌱 I’m studying Master's Degree in Intelligent System Engineering at Campus Bio Medico University of Rome

 **Ignazio-Emanuele-Picciche/Ignazio-Emanuele-Picciche** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: